fundapps/TechDocs/README.md

 ## Base URI

-If your Rapptr installation is available at <https://%company%.fundapps.co/>, your API URI is available at <https://%company%-api.fundapps.co/>.
+If your installation is available at <https://%company%.fundapps.co/>, your API URI is available at <https://%company%-api.fundapps.co/>.
 Same rule applies for your staging API, available at <https://%company%-staging-api.fundapps.co/>.
 All requests made to our API must be over HTTPS.

 ## Authentication

-You authenticate to the Rapptr API via [Basic Authentication](https://tools.ietf.org/html/rfc2617) over HTTPS.
-A Rapptr administrator from your organisation must create a user with the role "API" for this purpose.
+You authenticate to the API via [Basic Authentication](https://tools.ietf.org/html/rfc2617) over HTTPS.
+An administrator from your organisation must create a user with the role "API" for this purpose.
 You must authenticate for all requests.
 **Note:** Please ensure you create a separate user for the API as if you use an existing user's account, as soon as they change their password the API upload will fail.

 ## Methods